Areas of expertise

 What is a ketogenic diet?

 Ketogenic 'keto' diets can help your body to burn fat for energy, leading to weight loss, reduced food cravings, and better overall health.
 Many people find that ketogenic diets can increase energy levels, improve mental clarity, and enhance overall well-being.
-Learn more about the potential benefits of ketogenic diets on mental health here
+Learn more about the potential benefits of ketogenic diets on mental health and our Keto Mind programme here.

 Why is starting a ketogenic diet so difficult?